 The most certain way to know a whole roasted chicken is done is with a meat thermometer.
 Place it in the fleshy area between the breast and leg joint.
 It should read 165°F.

 One of the biggest complaints with roasted chicken is that it gets too dry.
 To combat that, remove the chicken at 160°F. Let it sit in the pan for 15 minutes to rest.
 As it does, it will finish cooking as well as let the juices settle into the meat.

 If you don’t already have a reliable meat thermometer, I highly recommend getting one that is an oven probe.
 These let you monitor the temperature as it cooks without opening and closing the door repeatedly.

 You can get ones that have a cord that runs out of the oven to a temperature reader on the counter.
 Or, there are ones that connect to smartphones.
-(This is the one I use!)
-Your phone will send you notification when your meat reaches the correct temperature.
+Your phone will send you notifications when your meat reaches the correct temperature.

 Which Side Of The Chicken Is The Breast Side?

 To get the best whole roasted chicken, you want to roast the chicken breast side up.
 This isn’t because it makes it more juicy, but because it gives you the crispiest skin over the breast meat.